Skip to main content

 Why pursue a utilities management certificate at Willamette?

 • Learn to manage constant change.
 Utility companies have to manage a variety of interests at once.
-Learn how to handle changing and competing needs.
+Learn how to handle competing needs through classes covering change management, energy markets, and a final mock utility presentation at the end of the course.

 Request Information